 Curia Hostilia – As part of the Comitium, the Curia served as the meeting place for the Roman Senate during the Republic.
 The original Curia (from the Latin for “council”) dates back to about 550 BCE, and was thought to have been built by Tullius Hostilius, Rome’s third king.
 Between 80 and 50 BCE, the Senate met in the larger Curia Cornelia, built by Sulla.
 It burned to the ground in 52 B.C., and in the imperial era, the Senate met in the Curia Julia.

 Rostra – Located in the main square of the Forum Romanum, the Rostra was the speaker’s podium, from which all official announcements and proclamations were made to the Roman people by magistrates and consuls.
 Julius Caesar moved this important monument to the Forum in 44 BCE from the Comitium.
 The Rostra (from the Latin for “ship’s prow" or "bird’s beak") came from the ships that were destroyed by Rome at the Battle of Antium in 338 BCE.
 This was used as a commemorative monument that symbolized Rome’s power and its long-term dominance over its foes, as well as having a very functional purpose.

 Tabularium – (Latin for "archives" or "registry") Located in the western area of the Forum Romanum, this was the official record-keeping office of Rome.
 Very careful records were kept of all official commercial, political, and military occurrences and events.

 Rome was big on spectacle, and understood the importance of size.
-These buildings were all very functional, but held huge significance to the people of Rome, and were intended to inspire awe and admiration in Rome’s visitors.
+These administrative and government buildings were all very functional, but held huge significance to the people of Rome, and were intended to inspire awe and admiration in Rome’s visitors.